sta426hs2020/material/week02-21sep2020/ChIPSeq.md

 #make the link(technology->application->statistics

-ChIPSeq->in vivo binding of protein of interest to the whole genome->hypothesis testing(p-value)
+ChIPSeq->in vivo binding of protein of interest to the whole genome->hypothesis testing (p-value)

-#contributers:
+#contributers as tuple (github username, name):

+(ymoon6, Youngbin Moon)

 #link to the resource: